 |Akashi Kaikyo Bridge, Kiyosu Bridge, Tokiwa Bridge, Tsurumi Tsubasa Bridge

-Advanced coating technologies have been initiated to find low maintenance solutions for bridges that eliminate the need to repaint.
+Advanced coating technologies have been initiated to find low-maintenance solutions for bridges that eliminate the need to repaint.

 Bridges are especially vulnerable to severe weathering and therefore environmental degradation.
-Dependent on geographic location, they are exposed to UV radiation, substantial temperature fluctuations, wind, and salt water.
+Dependent on geographic location, they are exposed to UV radiation, substantial temperature fluctuations, wind, and saltwater.

 Unlike other fluoropolymer resins, fluoroethylene vinyl ether (FEVE) resins have exceptional corrosion resistance.
-In particular, LUMIFLON resins have low permeability to oxygen, water and chloride, making them the ideal topcoat for both inland and oceanic bridge construction.
+In particular, LUMIFLON resins have low permeability to oxygen, water, and chloride, making them the ideal topcoat for both inland and oceanic bridge construction.

 FEVE coatings have dominated the bridge market in Japan for over 25 years.
-The use of these topcoats became mandatory throughout Japan after research conducted (took out “was”) by the Japanese Ministry of Land, Infrastructure, and Transportation proved their effectiveness in the sustainability of bridges for up to 60 years.
+The use of these topcoats became mandatory throughout Japan after research conducted (took out “was”) by the Japanese Ministry of Land, infrastructure, and Transportation proved their effectiveness in the sustainability of bridges for up to 60 years.

 With the emergence and demand for greener construction methods, new environmentally friendly grades of the fluoropolymer resin have been developed that can be used to formulate low-VOC and HAPS-free coatings.